hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-sso-for-hpe-greenlake-central-private-cloud-enterprise-and-hpe-greenlake-glcp-using-okta.md

 Please review the [HPE GreenLake](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-D7192971-EF71-4304-B51E-548E7954E644.html) User Guide to understand how the SAML framework works in the context of Common Cloud Services for the HPE GreenLake Cloud Platform for HPE Greenlake Central (Private Cloud Enterprise) application.

+**S﻿teps to be followed in Customer Okta:**

 ###   Configure SSO/SAML applications in Okta

    To configure application metadata in Okta, complete the following steps:

 * Step 1: Create an Okta SAML application
 * Step 2: Configure Sign On settings